Billythesilly/website-testing-tools/README.md

-no i will not readme this because its easy
+no i will not readme this because i want to and i can